By David J. Theroux • Wednesday October 6, 2010 7:39 PM PDT •

 The Socialist moved from the halls of academia to the offices of ACORN to a pew in Chicago, and eventually all the way to the oval office, all the while spurred on by the heady early days of a culture-changing phenomenon in the making.
 In the midst of the chaos and mounting disasters, average American citizens began to object, eventually adding up to more than the sum of their parts in what has become a multifront, 21st century clash of worldviews.

 This film has not yet been rated, but the story received a solid B+ from the White House.
 Catch the beginning of the end in theaters November 2010, with the ultimate conclusion to be seen worldwide in November of 2012.

-Tags: American History, Bailouts, Budget and Tax Policy, Constitution, Corporatism, Corruption, Culture, Disaster Management, Economics, Elections, Employment, Entertainment, Fascism, Federal Reserve, Government subsidies, Labor, Liberty, Media, Mercantilism, Money and Banking, Nationalization, Personal Liberty, Politics, Power, Presidential Power, Regulation, Socialism, Surveillance, Taxation, The State, Unemployment, Video, Welfare
+Tags: ACORN, American History, Bailouts, Barack Obama, Big Government, Budget and Tax Policy, bureaucracy, collectivism, Constitution, Corporatism, Corruption, Culture, Disaster Management, Economics, Elections, Employment, Entertainment, Fascism, Federal Reserve, Government subsidies, Labor, left-liberal, leftism, Liberty, Media, Mercantilism, Money and Banking, Nationalization, Obamamania, Personal Liberty, Politics, Power, Presidential Power, recession, Regulation, Socialism, statism, Surveillance, Taxation, The Socialist, The State, Unemployment, Video, Welfare